-The next step in the strategic-planning process is to assess your company's fit with its environment.
+The next step in the strategic planning process is to assess your company's fit with its environment.
 A common approach to environmental analysis is matching the strengths of your business with the opportunities available to it.
 It's called SWOT analysis because it calls for analyzing an organization's Strengths, Weaknesses, Opportunities, and Threats.
 It begins with an examination of external factors that could influence the company in either a positive or a negative way.
 These could include economic conditions, competition, emerging technologies, laws and regulations, and customers' expectations.
+(Remember the PESTEL analysis from chapter 1?)

 One purpose of assessing the external environment is to identify both opportunities that could benefit the company and threats to its success.
-For example, a company that manufactures children's bicycle helmets would view a change in federal law requiring all children to wear helmets as an opportunity.
+For example, a company that manufactures children's bicycle helmets would view a legal change requiring all children to wear helmets as an opportunity.
 The news that two large sports-equipment companies were coming out with bicycle helmets would be a threat.
+The next step is to evaluate the company's strengths and weaknesses, internal factors that could influence company performance in either a positive or negative way.
+Strengths might include a motivated workforce, state-of-the-art technology, impressive managerial talent, or a desirable location.
+The opposite of any of these strengths could signal a potential weakness (poor workforce, obsolete technology, incompetent management, or poor location).
+Armed with a good idea of internal strengths and weaknesses, as well as external opportunities and threats, managers will be better positioned to capitalize on opportunities and strengths.
+Likewise, they want to improve on any weak areas and protect the organization from external threats.